vExcess/JITLang/README.md

 Unlike loops and if statements a try/catch statement must have braces.
 Also only one parameter allowed inside the parenthesis of the catch statement.
 If a error is not caught then it will crash the program, however if it is caught then it program will not crash.

 ## strings and Strings
 `string`s are special char[] Arrays.
 However despite being objects they act like primitive data types and are passed around by value rather than reference.
 But despite acting like primitives they have properties and methods like an object.
 On the contrast `String`s (with a capital S) are objects.
 They function the same as primitive strings except that they are passed around by reference rather than value.
 Because strings and Strings are Arrays individual characters can be read and written to using the [] operator.
+By default strings are primitive.
 ```
 let str = "123", str2 = "123";
 let strObj = new String("123"), strObj2 = new String("123");